biopragmatics/oquat/docs/invalids/prefix/biocyc.md

-# PW
+# biocyc: BioCyc collection of metabolic pathway databases

-The following 1 variants were found: ['BioCyc']
+This page summarize the different resources that reference `biocyc` but use local unique identifiers that do not match the standard pattern of ^[A-Z-0-9]+(\:)?[A-Za-z0-9+_.%-:]+$.
+Of the 1 resources, 1 variants on the standard prefix were found: ['BioCyc'].

-## `pw`
+## `pw`: Pathway ontology

-Identifiers for this prefix are given correctly in Pathway ontology.
+Identifiers for this prefix are given incorrectly correctly in `pw`.

 | external_xref                                                                    |   usages_count | usages                                                                                                                                            |
 |----------------------------------------------------------------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------|